-OBJECTIVE: The objective in gin rummy is to score points and reach an agreed number of points or more.
+OBJECTIVE OF GIN RUMMY: The objective of gin rummy is to score points and reach an agreed number of points or more.

 NUMBER OF PLAYERS: 2 players (variations can allow for more players)

-Once opening play has been made, players are allowed to draw from the deck or pick up from the discard pile.
-Remember the goal is to create sets and runs to obtain the most points.
+Once opening play has been made, players take turns either drawing a mystery card from the stock deck or taking the face-up card from the discard pile.
+They then discard one of their cards and the play continues.
+Remember, the goal is to create sets and runs to score the most points.

 Kings/Queens/Jacks – 10 points

 In Gin Rummy points are scored after each hand or round.
 The following are the different ways to score points.

 Going Gin = 25 points + opponent’s deadwood.